laminlabs/lamindb/README.md

 artifact.describe()
 ```

 To validate a `spatialdata` or any other array-like dataset, you need to construct a `Schema`.
-You can do this by composing the schema of a complicated object from simple `pandera`/`pydantic`-like schemas: [docs.lamin.ai/curate](https://docs.lamin.ai/curate).
+You can do this by composing the schema of a complicated object from simple `pandera`-style schemas: [docs.lamin.ai/curate](https://docs.lamin.ai/curate).

 ### Ontologies

-Plugin `bionty` gives you >20 of them as `SQLRecord` registries.
+Plugin `bionty` gives you >20 public ontologies as `SQLRecord` registries.
 This was used to validate the `ENSG` ids in the `adata` just before.

 ```python
 import bionty as bt